-The WDHL abides by USA Hockey Rules and also the league has adopted its own Rules and Information amended as required by the League Commissioner.
+The WDHL abides by USA Hockey Rules and also the league has adopted its own Rules and Regulations amended as required by the League Commissioner.

 These are intended to reinforce the purpose of our League as competitive yet social in nature.
 Prospective and returning members are expected to know the rules, in particular, the Game Rules, Penalties, and Fines.